The Most Efficient Electric Cars in 2025

 EVDB range: 195 miles

-Cost per mile[^1]: 6.92p
+Cost per mile[^1]: 6.15p

 Vauxhall has offered an electric version of the Corsa for some years now, but in 2023, the car was facelifted and overhauled.
 This brought not only sharper looks, but also a new long-range variant featuring a new battery pack with improved cell technology, plus an extra 20 horsepower.
 It’s that upgraded version that features here.
-Among cars of its size, the Corsa feels like a very grown-up car, with a comfortable ride, good refinement (especially in electric form) and a fairly soberly-styled but well-made interior.
+Among cars of its size, this electric hatchback feels like a very grown-up car, with a comfortable ride, good refinement (especially in electric form) and a fairly soberly-styled but well-made interior.
 It’s not the roomiest car of its type, nor the most enjoyable to drive, but otherwise, it is a very good all-rounder.

 Vauxhall Corsa Review